- CAPA Analysis

 - Route Maps

 Indonesia AirAsia is a low cost carrier based at Jakarta Soekarno-Hatta International Airport.
-The airline is a JV between Malaysian LCC AirAsia (49%) and local interests.
-Indonesia AirAsia operates a fleet of Airbus A320 aircraft to destinations across Indonesia, and international services from Indonesia to destinations in Australian and South East Asia.
+The airline is a JV between Malaysian LCC AirAsia (49%) and PT Fersindo Nusaperkasa (51%).
+Indonesia AirAsia operates a fleet of Airbus A320 aircraft both domestically and internationally to destinations in South East Asia and Australia.